derekmurphy1993/derekmurphy1993/README.md

 I am most inspired by the way seemingly small technologies can have a huge impact on the people and communities they serve.
 More than anything, I thrive in collabrative driven roles where I can build intuitive tools to help others efficiently work.

-Special interest in projects related to enterprise software, especially in the fields of food/agriculture, transportation and logistics.
+Special interest in projects related to enterprise software, especially in the fields of transportation and logistics.

-#### Currently studying: NodeJs
+#### Currently studying: MERN stack

 [Portfolio](https://derekmurphy1993.github.io/)